Atrial Fibrillation

 Can fitness trackers detect heart problems?

 Fitness trackers that monitor your heart rate can help diagnose AFib.
 It’s hard to catch an arrhythmia early — irregular rhythms often stop as quickly as they start.
-But fitness trackers can give doctors a valuable history of your heart’s activity.
+But fitness trackers, smart watches or hand-held heart monitoring devices can give doctors a valuable history of your heart’s activity.

 Diagnosing Atrial Fibrillation

 Your doctor will perform a physical exam and listen to your heartbeat.
-Because arrhythmias are unpredictable, your heart may or may not appear normal at this time.
+Because arrhythmias are unpredictable, your heart may or may not appear normal at times.
 Your doctor will also ask you to describe your symptoms.

 If no arrhythmia is present, your doctor may have you wear a portable device to track your heart rhythms for 24 hours or longer.
 Fitness tracker data can also help your doctor determine if you have an arrhythmia.